free-audio/clap/spec.rst

 ~~~~~~~~~

 Some host are designed to embed plugin's window.
-As embedding is not a Clap requirement, it is offered as an extension.
+As embedding is not a requirement and is OS specific, it is then offered as
-Also the OS dependency brought by this feature makes it ideal as an extension.
+an extension.

 +------------+---------------------------+----------------------+----------------+
 | GUI        | header                    | extension            | comment        |